Particular/docs.particular.net/servicecontrol/installation.md

 When adding your first instance of the ServiceControl service the default service name is "Particular.ServiceControl".
 You may choose to change this name to a custom service name.
 In doing so you are also changing the queue name associated with this instance of ServiceControl.

-The endpoint plugins such as the heartbeat and custon check plugins assume that the ServiceControl queue name is the default.
+The endpoint plugins such as the heartbeat and custom check plugins assume that the ServiceControl queue name is the default.
 If a custom service name was used then see [ServiceControl plugins](/servicecontrol/plugins) for more details on how to configure the endpoint plugins to use the custom queue name.